 At December 31, 1993, the Bank Revolver provided for a \$50,000,000 revolving line of credit.
 The obligations of the Company under the Bank Revolver are collateralized by substantially all of the Company's assets.
-On November 5, 1993, the Company and its banks had amended the Bank

-Revolver to increase the limits on certain debt and operating lease obligations from \$4,000,000 to \$9,000,000, which allows the Company to add vehicles and equipment needed to support the growth of the Company's business.
+On November 5, 1993, the Company and its banks had amended the Bank Revolver to increase the limits on certain debt and operating lease obligations from \$4,000,000 to \$9,000,000, which allows the Company to add vehicles and equipment needed to support the growth of the Company's business.
 On February 1, 1994, the Company and its banks further amended the Bank Revolver to modify certain covenants and increase the amount of the Bank Revolver to \$55,000,000.
-The Bank Revolver currently permits loans of up to \$40,000,000 and allows the Company to have up to \$20,000,000 in letters of credit outstanding, provided that the combination of loans and letters of credit outstanding may not exceed \$55,000,000 at any one time.
-As described under "Description of Other Indebtedness," the Company anticipates that the current terms of the Bank Revolver will be amended effective upon completion of the Offering so that the maximum amount of \$55,000,000 now available for loans and letters of credit under the Bank Revolver will be reduced to \$35,000,000.
+The Bank Revolver permits borrowings of up to \$40,000,000 in loans, and allows the Company to have up to \$20,000,000 in letters of credit outstanding.
+The combination of loans and letters of credit outstanding may not exceed \$55,000,000 at any one time.

-At June 30, 1994, the loans outstanding under the Bank Revolver were \$33,563,963, the letters of credit aggregated \$9,347,102 and the Company had available borrowing capacity of \$6,436,037 under the Bank Revolver.
+At May 31, 1994, the loans outstanding under the Bank Revolver were \$33,152,641, the letters of credit aggregated \$8,547,102 and the Company had available borrowing capacity of \$6,847,359 under the Bank Revolver.
 After giving effect to the Offering and the application of net proceeds, the Company will have outstanding no indebtedness for borrowed money, except for (i) the Senior Notes, (ii) \$5.0 million of 10.0% senior unsecured convertible notes having a final maturity in October 1999, and (iii) a \$1.2 million junior subordinated note.
 This will increase the Company's ability to utilize its future cash flow from operations and borrowings under the Bank Revolver for operations and potential acquisitions.
-The Company believes that it will have adequate liquidity over the next 12 months based upon its cash flow from operations and available borrowing capacity under the Bank Revolver.
+The Company believes that it will have adequate liquidity over the next 12 months based upon its cash flow from 26